Jahia/jahia/bundles/provisioning/README.md

 Install bundle from a URL (supporting all pax-url protocols).
 This action is triggered when `installBundle` is set to a valid URL.

 These additional options are available :
-- `target`: The cluster group name where the operation will be done (unset to execute on all nodes)
+- `target`: The cluster group name where the operation will be done (unset to execute on all nodes), or `local` to perform operation on a node individually using standard non-clustered module deployment
 - `autoStart`: Autostart the bundle after installation
 - `uninstallPreviousVersion`: Uninstall all other versions
 - `forceUpdate`: If true, module will be updated if it is already installed.
 Default is `false`